SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

 > 7.1.2 Proportion of population with primary reliance on clean fuels and technology

 This target is interpreted to cover research about:
-* Access to and primary use of clean fuels and clean technology in households (phrases 1 & 2).
+* Clean fuels and clean technology in households (phrases 1 & 2).
 Clean cooking is a central part of clean fuels/tech in this context (<a id="HLPF2018">[UN High level political forum on Sustainable Development, 2018](#f3)</a>).
 In v2019.11 this target was interpreted more broadly to cover clean technologies generally, but the indicator metadata is about households, with focus on heating, lighting and cooking technologies (<a id="SDGindmetadata">[indicator 7.1.2, Statistics Division, 2021b](#f4)</a>).
 * The use of non-clean fuels in households (phrase 3)
 * Access to modern energy services, including electricity.
 This includes concepts such as energy justice, energy security and fuel poverty (phrases 4 & 5)
 * The affordability and reliability of energy services (phrase 6)